RodrigoDeRosa/py-transmuter/README.md

 ### Mapping Lists of Data

-`BaseModelMapper` also supports mapping lists of data from source models to target models:
+`ModelMapper` also supports mapping lists of data from source models to target models:

 ```python
 source_list = [